tonyedwardspz/m2m-robot-demo/README.md

-# m2m-starter-files
+# Mission to Mars Rover Demo Code

-The starter files for Software Cornwalls Mission to Mars
+This demo code allows the rovers to be controlled via a gamepad, with one blank function for users to program themselves.
+Used in conjuction with the m2m-gamepad repository.